magento/architecture/design-documents/service-isolation/authentication-authorization.md

 validates a token by himself (checks if token contains permissions to perform requested operation).
 [JWT libraries](https://jwt.io/#libraries-io) could be used to reduce validation logic duplication.

+### Session Usage

+As Magento uses session mechanism not only for authorization purposes but as temporary storage it makes sense to leave session usage on Monolith/BFF as is for the first implementation iteration because:

+ - Data, which changes dynamically (like quote ID), requires token regeneration
+ - Browser cookie has limitation (~4KB), Session ID has less size then JWT

 #### Fine-Grained Control

 The authorization mechanism does not solve all issues related to the permissions.
 Each service should check if the current user